Anaconda

 Installing packages in an existing environment

-To add packages to an existing environment, activate the environment by first loading the Anaconda module and activating the environment (as above).
-Once active, you can install additional packages using conda install:
+To add packages to an existing environment, first load the Anaconda module and activate the environment.
+Then, install additional packages using conda install <package>.

 Anaconda in batch scripts